Sand mining in Africa is threatening the health of people and the rivers from which they are mined5924x 17. 06. 2019 1 Reader

 Sand used in construction comes mainly from the rivers and oceans.
 The desert sand is too fine for these mixtures.
 Huge construction projects, for example, have quickly depleted the sea sand reserves in Dubai, and so, although it is a sand-built city, it now imports this commodity from Australia.
 Yes, it is irony.
 Sand has become such a valuable commodity that Arabs must buy it.

-Huge demand for sand can look innocent, yet it prepares people for livelihoods, destroys ecosystems and causes death.
-In India, there is a black market for illegally extracted sand run by violent "sand gangs".
+The huge demand for sand can look innocent, yet it deprives people of their livelihoods, destroys ecosystems and causes death.
+In India, a black market for illegally mined sand has emerged, run by violent "sand gangs".

 In China, the largest freshwater lake, Phoyang, dries due to sand mining.
 Hundreds of locals are dependent on the lake where they fish, and millions of migratory birds who stop there year after year are essential.